-If you are lucky enough to live in sunnier climes, you may well spend a great deal of time in your garden or yard enjoying the great outdoors.
+If you are lucky enough to live in sunnier climes, you may well spend a great deal of time in your garden or yard enjoying the great outdoors, if you want to enjoy the best garden design visit Maple Land Works, they are the amazing.
 In warmer weather, there is nothing nicer than sipping a cocktail or eating your dinner in the garden.
 Some home workers claim their favourite part of the house to work in is the back yard.

 The trouble with reading or working outside is your ability to see the screen or cope with the glare of white paper is difficult.
 If we are eating outside, the salad or fruit wilts in just a few minutes when in the direct sun.
 Those of us with a fair complexion are also in danger of suffering burning or sunstroke if we are out for longer than a few minutes in the summer too.